 Award holders will be expected to spend a minimum of 80% of their time undertaking research.
 The remaining 20% may be dedicated to other duties (teaching, admin etc.) Grant holders will be required to spend at least 50% of their time managing their Faraday Discovery Fellowship.
-Applicants holding or applying for additional large grants (such as ERC Consolidator or Advanced Grants, Wellcome Discovery Awards or similar) will need to demonstrate their ability to run both grants concurrently, and other grant funding should not cover research that is the same as that proposed within the Faraday Discovery Fellowship.
+Applicants holding or applying for additional large grants (such as ERC Consolidator Grants) will need to demonstrate their ability to run both grants concurrently.
 Applicants should not hold any other personal Fellowships concurrently with the Faraday Discovery Fellowships.